sushma801/chat-app/README.md

 Notifications: Real-time notifications to keep users informed of new messages and updates.

-Search Functionality: Quickly find past conversations and messages.
+Search Functionality: Search a name which is entered in the search box and Quickly find past conversations and show the messages two users .

 #############################################################################

-Technology Stack:
+# Technology Stack:

-Frontend: Built with React, leveraging its component-based architecture for a dynamic and responsive user interface.
+## Frontend: Built with React, leveraging its component-based architecture for a dynamic and responsive user interface.

-React Router: For seamless navigation within the app.
+## React Router: For seamless navigation within the app.

-Socket.io: To enable real-time, bidirectional communication between the client and server.
+## Socket.io: To enable real-time, bidirectional communication between the client and server.

 #############################################################################

-Backend: Developed using Node.js, providing a scalable and efficient server environment.
+## Backend: Developed using Node.js, providing a scalable and efficient server environment.

-Express.js: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+## Express.js: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-MongoDB: A NoSQL database for storing user data, messages, and chat histories, offering flexibility and scalability.
+## MongoDB: A NoSQL database for storing user data, messages, and chat histories, offering flexibility and scalability.

-Socket.io: For real-time event-based communication.
+## Socket.io: For real-time event-based communication.

-JWT: For secure user authentication
+## JWT: For secure user authentication

 #### when need to run local